-3.5.4.4 Credit risk
+3.5.5.4 Credit risk

-Credit risk is the risk that a specific counterparty will fail to meet its obligations under financial instrument contracts with the Sub-fund.
-The Sub-fund invests directly and indirectly via investment funds in bonds and other fixed income securities.
+Credit risk is the risk arising from the possibility that a specific counterparty may be unable to meet its obligations under financial instrument contracts with the Fund.
+The Fund invests directly and indirectly through underlying investment funds in bonds and other fixed-income securities.

-The total amount of the maximum credit risk of the Sub-fund is 125,342 (2023: 128,385).
+The total amount of the maximum credit risk of the Fund is 71,771 (2023: 72,859).